Northallerton: Battle of the Standard

 King David had entered England in support of his niece, Empress Matilda, who was viewed as the rightful heiress to the English throne usurped by King Stephen.
 With Stephen fighting rebel barons in the south, the Scottish armies had already taken Cumberland and Northumberland, the city of Carlisle and the royal castle at Bamburgh.
 Finding the English in a defensive position on a hill, David elected to force a battle counting on his superior numbers, 16,000 Scots against 10,000 Englishmen.
 Repeated attacks by native Scots failed against the onslaught from the English archers, with losses of up to 12,000 Scots.
 A subsequent attack by mounted knights met initial success but fell back due to lack of infantry support.
 The battle ended when David's reserve deserted, forcing him to retreat.
 The English elected not to pursue, and despite their great losses the Scots were able to regroup in sufficient number to besiege and capture Wark Castle.
 The victory by the English ensured the safety of Northern England.

-Religious importance
+Religion

 Shortly after his accession William Rufus gave the town, with the lands adjacent, to the see of Durham, and, under the patronage of the bishops of that diocese, it grew in importance, and became an episcopal residence.
-In 1130 a castle was built on the west side of the town adjacent to North Beck by Bishop Rufus and was expanded in 1142 after William Cumin seized the Bishopric of Durham in 1141.
-The castle was further expanded in 1173 by Hugh Pudsey and garrisoned by a group of Flemish soldiers, an act which enraged King Henry II who ordered that it be razed to the ground in 1177.
-A more substantial fortified palace surrounded by a moat was built on the same site in 1199, replacing the traditional motte-and-bailey castle.
+In 1130 a castle was built on the west side of the town adjacent to North Beck by Bishop Rufus and was expanded in 1142 after William Cumin had seized the Bishopric of Durham in 1141.
+The castle was further expanded in 1173 by Hugh Pudsey and garrisoned by Flemish soldiers, an act which enraged King Henry II who ordered it be razed to the ground in 1177.
+A more substantial fortified palace surrounded by a moat was built on the same site in 1199, replacing the motte-and-bailey castle.
 The palace became an important administrative centre for the bishops' lands in Yorkshire and served as a major residence for the bishops and their staff.
 The palace lay on the main road from York to Durham and was a regular stopping place for royalty and other dignitaries.
-The palace fell into ruin by 1658 and the site is now a cemetery.
+The palace had fallen into ruin by 1658 and the site is now a cemetery.

 In 1318, the town was destroyed by the Scots, under Sir James Douglas following the Capture of Berwick upon Tweed.
 A Carmelite priory was founded in 1354, but was demolished soon after the dissolution of the monasteries in 1538.
 The site passed to various people and was used for arable farming before a workhouse was built on the site in 1857.
 Subsequently, the Friarage Hospital, which takes its name from the friary, was built.
 Following development of the site in 2006, archaeologists uncovered the remains of eight monks along with other artefacts.